Access to Healthcare

 - Our MAMaZ Against Malaria programme has seen a staggering 96% reduction in deaths in children with severe malaria in Serenje District, Zambia.
 The project is delivered by a consortium of partners who aim to increase access to life-saving medical treatment for communities in Zambia.
 This progress was noted by the Bill and Melinda Gates Foundation, as seen in the video above.

-- The MAM@Scale programme is reaching a population of 900,000 people with its innovative, community-led approach to tackle severe malaria in rural Zambia.
+- The MAM@Scale programme is reaching a population of one million people with its innovative, community-led approach to tackle severe malaria in rural Zambia.

 - Between April 2020 and March 2021, our Emergency Transport Systems had transported over 12,000 pregnant women and children to healthcare facilities in Zambia and Madagascar.